Apraxed/ZbotDyn0/README.md

 # Welcome to my profile!
-My name is Zack but you can call me "Z" or "Apraxed" or "A"
+My name is Zack but you can call me "Z" or "Zbot"

 Things I'm working on
 -